 Umm can I have this bar in my house please !?
 The bar at Aria Hotel Prague, the whole hotel is music themed (at Prague, Czech Republic)

-Just released my 2nd song "Promise" from my new album!!!
+Just released my 4th song "So Long" from my new album!!!
 SO excited to share it with you guys & can't wait for you to hear what else I have in store

 Playing the piano in the lobby of the Aria Hotel Budapest.
 This specific piano is a Hungarian invention and there are only 3 of them in the world (at Aria Hotel Budapest)

 Trying to record a video and this happens …

 So I have had a lot of people asking me about when my long talked about CD is coming out, and I truly appreciate everyone who wants to hear my new songs.
 Truly.

 The truth is that I had been struggling with something off and on health-wise for a few years, and it escalated and I ended up severely sick for about 10 months until recently.
 During this 10 months, I was going to a minimum of three doctors visits a week trying to find out what was wrong with me.
 I have tried every holistic ritual you can imagine.
 I altered my diet, I cut out gluten, cut out dairy.
 I underwent immune therapy, and found out four months later there was nothing wrong with my immune system.
 I started acupuncture twice a week because it was the only thing that managed my pain.
 Was going for multiple CT scans, blood work four times a month for multiple different doctors and all I wanted was answers.